openprovider/Openprovider-WHMCS-domains/README.md

 ## Domain Sync Email Update
 The DomainSync task from the Openprovider domain module sends an email report every time a domain object in WHMCS or Openprovider is modified.
 If "Send empty activity reports is selected" in the module configuration window, then the update will be sent every time the task runs, even if no domains have been modified.

-To configure, in the WHMCS admin area, navigate to Setup -> Staff Management -> Administrator Roles, and select the group of administrators which you want to receive the emails.
+To configure, in the WHMCS admin area, navigate to **Setup > Staff Management > Administrator Roles**, and select the group of administrators which you want to receive the emails.
 Ensure that "system emails" is selected in this group:

 ![alt text](http://pic001.filehostserver.eu/116672.png "Domain Sync Email update")